ewaldhorn/tinycanvas/README.md

 ### TinyCanvas
 Contains the canvas components along with some Pixel utilities.

+### Colour
+Contains colour components.
+I ended up extracting it because it can be useful on its own.

 ### DOM
 Contains some DOM utilities, handy for this type of work.